JoeDucker/Employee_Compensation_Forecasting/README.md

-# Employee Compensation Forecasting Application
+# Employee Compensation Forecasting Application (WinForms Edition)

-This project was developed as part of the Spaulding Ridge case study for the Management Trainee role.
-It provides HR and business stakeholders with an interactive way to:
+This version of the Employee Compensation Forecasting App was developed using Windows Forms (C#) and SQL Server as part of the Spaulding Ridge case study for the Management Trainee role.
+It offers HR and business users an interactive desktop tool to:

-- Analyze current employee compensation
+- View current employee compensation
-- Apply forecasting adjustments using a What-If slider
+- Apply percentage-based forecasting adjustments via a user input field
-- Understand employee distribution by role, experience, and location
+- Filter employees by role and location
-- Compare compensation across roles and locations
+- Display average updated compensation
-- Export actionable data
+- Export updated compensation data
+- Package and deploy the app to other PCs

+---

 ## Tools & Technologies Used

+- **Visual Studio (WinForms / .NET Framework)** – for building the desktop application
-- Power BI Desktop – for interactive visualizations and dashboard creation
+- **Microsoft SQL Server Management Studio (SSMS)** – for database creation, normalization, and queries
-- MySQL – to build and normalize relational database tables
+- **C# with ADO.NET** – to connect UI with the SQL database and apply business logic
-- DAX – for custom calculations and dynamic measures
+- **CSV Files** – to import and populate employee-related tables
-- SQL Scripts – for table creation, inserts, and stored procedures
-- Excel/CSV – for uploading sample datasets
+- **ClickOnce Deployment** – for packaging the app to run on other machines

+---
 ## Database Setup & Execution

 Database Setup (MySQL)